Healthy Homes Assessment Taradale

 Taradale Moisture Ingress & Drainage

-The security of your rental home from moisture isn’t just about the inside it’s also about the outside.
-You must make sure there is somewhere to allow surface, rain as well as groundwater to move and also stop it from getting inside.
-When it is about damp and water, it’s frequently those concerns that you aren’t aware of that could become a major issue and end up causing damage to your investment as well as harming your tenant’s well-being.
+The security of your rental home from the effects of moisture isn’t just a matter of the inside of the building it is also about the outside.
+You must make sure there is somewhere for rain, surface and underground water to flow and prevent it from getting inside.
+When it comes to moisture and damp it’s usually what you don’t see that could be a huge problem and cause the property to suffer and harming your tenant’s health.

-In addition to the drainage system that will prevent the ingress of moisture, if your property has an enclosed space between the floor and soil, a ground-water barrier must be constructed if it is reasonably practicable to do so.
+Alongside an irrigation system to stop moisture from entering, if your property has an enclosed space between your floor and ground, a ground water barrier must be put in place when it’s reasonably practicable to do so.

-An underground moisture barrier usually a polythene sheet laid over the ground to prevent any moisture in the ground from entering the building.
-It also helps to prevent any damage to your underfloor insulation.
+Ground moisture barriers are generally a polythene sheet laid over the ground, in order to block any moisture from the ground from entering the property.
+It also helps to prevent from causing damage to the flooring insulation.

 moisture ingress and drainage inspection